 Whenever you use Calcium Hypochlorite Shock, test the water 24 hours later to ensure you have a reading of 3.0 or above.
 If not, double the amount of shock you added the night before and continue until you reach a 3.0 reading 24 hours later.

 We hope that this guide has provided valuable insights for selecting the appropriate shock treatment for your pool, ensuring that it remains clean, safe, and enjoyable for everyone.
-The information shared above is based on my extensive experience of over 40 years in the pool business, and I look forward to seeing you soon for a water test and the start of the summer season.
+The information shared above is based on my extensive experience of over 40 years in the pool business.
 Thank you for considering this information, and I wish you a happy and refreshing pool season!

 Your Pool Guy